Azad77/backup_hashnode/clcgkfhqa000708jtezgpbgse.md

     app.run(debug=True)
 ```

-Run the application using:
+To run the application, use the following command:

 ```python
 python "filename".py
 ```

 In conclusion, Flask provides an easy and efficient way to implement URL routing for modern web applications.
-By using the `route()` decorator, developers can create meaningful URLs that are user-friendly and easy to remember.
+By using the `route()` decorator, developers can create user-friendly and easily memorable URLs.

 \* If you like the content, please [SUBSCRIBE](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA?sub_confirmation=1) to my channel for the future content